 This one’s quite strange, I mean, 8/10 technical job ads which I would blindly submit my resume to would call me for an interview.
 However the after effects of my last relationship were still there.
 I must have done 40+ interviews in the span of just 2.5 months and for the first 2 months, every time I would answer a question in an interview, I wouldn’t be confident.
 I would talk about all that I had achieved but with a very hesitant tone.
 A voice inside me would tell me “Bhuman you are a piece of shit and you are nothing”.
 I don’t know how, but she really did get inside my head.
 This was so bizarre to me, I have always been confident.
 I mean, I have seen people spend days building something that I can knock-off in a couple of hours.
 I was a straight HD student (GPA 4.0) at university and I can teach a monkey how to write code, yet here I was fumbling while answering simple questions.
 The only reason why I got close to final stages with 4 companies before I accepted the offer of where I am at was because of the interviewers.
 They made me feel comfortable and got the right answer out of me.
 Ohh and also, they had some fun coding questions 🙂

 Now that I have had the time to reflect, I cannot blame my ex.
-My definition of a good relationship was taking her out every weekend, eating at new places, going shopping with her ( I hate that but she liked it so…) etc etc. You see, all those are material things, they are easily replaceable.
+My definition of a good relationship was taking her out every weekend, eating at new places, going shopping with her, waiting in line at the makeup store ( I hate that but she liked it so…) etc etc. You see, all those are material things, they are easily replaceable.
 What she wanted from me was emotional support and maturity.
-I can be very temperamental and immature at times.
-For someone my age, it’s just wrong and shows a lack of growth.
-Add to that I have a typical engineer mindset.
+I have a typical engineer mindset.
 Every time, I hear about a problem, I want to solve it.
 If she started discussing her problems with me, instead of trying to understand how she felt, I would focus on finding a solution for her.
 I would then get frustrated over her not solving her problems and having the same issue again and again.
 I have realised now that a lot of times she just wanted to be heard and given emotional support.
 You see, this isn’t the same as fixing bugs or optimising code to improve performance.
 This is a real human relationship, it’s about support.
 Unfortunately I could not give her the emotional support she needed and I pushed her to that point where she kept berating/insulting me.

 Prelude: Quarantine 2